California Travel Guide

 🚗 Best Road Trips

-With its numerous spread-out landmarks and iconic cities, California is possibly the most road trip-friendly state in the U.S.!
+With its numerous spread-out landmarks and iconic cities, California is possibly the most road trip-friendly state in the U.S. Check out our California road trip itinerary or any of these top road trips in CA:

 - San Diego – Palm Springs – Joshua Tree National Park – Visit southern California’s jewels!
 Get a taste of everything with the beach towns in San Diego, the desert resorts in Palm Springs, and the stunning desert of Joshua Tree.